Our nursing and support staff will strike to make your stay at Crouse as comfortable as possible through some of the following amenities and services.

-The hospital’s parking garage is located directly across from Crouse Hospital at the corner of East Adams Street and Irving Avenue with entrances and exits on Irving and South Crouse avenues.
+The hospital’s parking garage is located directly across from Crouse Hospital at the corner of East Adams Street and Irving Avenue with entrances and exits on both Irving and South Crouse avenues.
 The garage is open at all times.
 There also is a valet parking option at the Irving entrance to the hospital.
 Valet parking is open Monday – Friday from 6 a.m. – 8 p.m. and weekends from 8 a.m. – 6 p.m.
 Cars left at Valet while open will need to be attended to if the parker plans on staying at the hospital after the Valet office closes.

 Upon discharge for an inpatient admission, there will be one voucher given for free parking in the garage for that day only.
-Many outpatient areas have parking vouchers for the patient and/or family member that brought them for a reduced parking rate on the day of the outpatient procedure or test.
+Many outpatient areas have parking vouchers for the patient and/or family member who brought them for a reduced parking rate on the day of the outpatient procedure or test.

 If you have a question regarding parking, you can contact the parking office at 470-7118 or Security at 470-7826.

 Weekly/Monthly Parking Passes: